Overview

 Process

 The glove itself was built from proxy materials: a textile glove, aluminium foil as a flexible conductor, and electrical tape.
 This kind of assembly does not function as a proper device, but proved reliable enough for continuous testing.
+Although over time the contacts wore out and were read less clearly.

-The rest of the build involved setting up the Arduino to read finger contact combinations, writing a Python bridge script to handle the serial-to-UDP conversion, and configuring Unity to receive and parse the incoming data.
+The rest of the build involved setting up the Arduino to read finger contact combinations, making a Python bridge script to handle the serial-to-UDP conversion, and configuring Unity to receive and parse the incoming data.
 Due to persistent issues with the Google Cardboard SDK, the stereoscopic split-screen and accelerometer-based head tracking were implemented manually in Unity (with AI code assistance) – a faster solution than continuing to debug the SDK integration for a short-form experinment.